IDDT/thai-tokenizer/readme.md

 ## Training
 It might be desirable to train own pairs to capture the specifics of the dataset at hand.
 Figuring out which pairs should be merged can be highly subjective.
+- `"อ" + "ง" | alphabets + alphabets"`
+  - Merged because alphabets itself does not have meaning so those its merged result.
 - `"ส่ง" + "ฟรี" | free + delivery -> freedelivery`
   - Separate since merging does not change the meaning of individual words.
 - `"กาญจนา" + "ภิเษก" | kanjana + pisek = Kanajanapisek`